scpaudioarchive/website/content/about.md

 Our contributors, moderators, and admins are what helps make this community awesome.

-Code of Conducts are available and regularly reviewed on [Github](https://github.com/scpaudioarchive/scpaudioarchive).
+Code of Conducts/ Community Guidelines are available and regularly reviewed on [Github](https://github.com/scpaudioarchive/scpaudioarchive).

 ### Website Information and Policy